ValeriaKharchenko/social_network/README.md

         [ IMPROVEMENTS ]
         [ ] - newest notification first

+        [ BUGS ]
+        [ ] - user gets notfied from follower request even if profile user tries to follow is public [ ] - on a second unfollow or request it dosent update anymore (database stays zero)

     <!-- Messenger -->
         [ ] - List of all writeable users(user is following) and groups(user is in, different style)